Nam Tae-hyun: 2017–2022: Music creations and South Buyers Club

+2024–present: Transition into a solo artist

+In 2024, Nam Tae-hyun began to shift his focus towards a solo career.
+On December 23, 2024, he released a documentary on YouTube that featured a personal lecture he had prepared.
+This documentary chronicled his journey of recovery from drug addiction and shared the lessons he had learned along the way.
+The release of this deeply personal content marked a significant step in Nam's career, showcasing his growth as an artist and his willingness to address personal struggles publicly.
+Continuing his solo endeavors, Nam Tae-hyun released a new song titled "On the Edge of the Night" on January 17, 2025, along with a music video on his channel.
+The song received positive reactions for its emotional depth and introspective lyrics.
+This transition into more individual projects and the release of new solo material signaled a new direction for Nam Tae-hyun's artistic career as he moved into 2025.

 Radio DJ

 On July 31, 2017, Nam started his career as a radio DJ.
 He broadcast live on the Casper Radio Vlive channel on Mondays, at 11pm, to talk about various topics and to share his music with his fans.
 On his 32nd broadcast, on April 9, 2018, Nam announced that he would be doing his last broadcast on May 7, in order to focus more on his music.

 Personal life

 Nam has been open about his struggles with bipolar disorder and depression.
 He stated in a November 2018 interview with Rolling Stone India that while founding his label South Buyers Club took a toll to his emotional wellbeing that he hadn't recovered from at the time, his daily effort to stay productive helped him "overcome his [feeling of] loneliness and depression".
 Later, he explained that "[w]hen I'm frustrated, I say that I'm frustrated—when I'm happy, I say that I'm happy." and that his approach of discussing his own mental state (and its positive influence on his fans) really isn't a "negative point of [his]" given that "[s]o many people struggle psychologically and that's just how people live".

 Following the suicide of fellow K-pop idol and actress Sulli (former member of the girlgroup f(x)) in October 2019, Nam spoke out against cyberbullying and malicious commenting by netizens, stating that he had previously attempted suicide because of similar harassment.